Can I Train My Own Psychiatric Service Dog? Self-Training & Rights

 FAQ Icon

-Yes.
+Yes, you can fly with your PSD.
 Under the Air Carrier Access Act (ACAA), airlines must allow psychiatric service dogs to travel in the cabin with their handler.
 However, you will be required to submit specific Department of Transportation (DOT) forms confirming your dog is trained and will behave properly during the flight.

 What if my self-trained PSD misbehaves in public?